vault27/Foundation/ospf.md

 - All LSAs contain Link state ID and Advertising router(RID)
 - Only a router that has originated a particular LSA is allowed to modify it or withdraw it
+- So Link State ID, Advertising Router, Metric are not changed!
+Metric is not accumulated!
 - Other routers must process and flood this LSA within its defined flooding scope if they recognize the LSA’s type and contents, but they must not ever change its contents, block it, or drop it before its maximum lifetime has expired
 - Summarization and route filtering can be done in a very limited fashion, unlike in distance vector protocols, where summarization and route filtering can be performed at any point in the network